ska-telescope/ska-oso-pht-ui/docs/src/userGuide/SDPDataPage.rst

    :alt: Image of the Observatory Data Product page with data products added.

    Observatory Data Product page with data products added.

+Below is the list of Observatory Data Products as available at this time

+      - Image Products 1 : Image Cubes
+      - Image Products 2 : UV Grids
+      - LSM Catalogue
+      - Visibilities